GADA 601: Peacekeeping missions

 GADA 601 have taken part in several UN peacekeeping missions since 1992 with a contingent of 200 troops.
 The main peacekeeping operation involving the GADA was UNPROFOR.
 The GADA was under the command of the Batallón Ejército Argentino (BAE), deployed in Western Slavonia from February 1992 to November 1995.
-About 70 officers and NCOs of the force also joint the Fuerza de Tareas Argentina (FTA) in Cyprus.
+About 70 officers and NCOs of the force also joined the Fuerza de Tareas Argentina (FTA) in Cyprus.

 1999 Merge

 As part of an Army reform, the GADA 101 was moved from Ciudadela to Mar del Plata and merged into the GADA 601 in 1999.
 The joint force was renamed Grupo de Artillería Antiaérea 601 Teniente General Pablo Ricchieri.
 The commander of the group during the Falklands conflict, Héctor Lubin Arias, was appointed honorary commander on 20 November 2010.